There's no official national standard for free range eggs, and the label on your carton can have any number of meanings depending on the producer.

 If you want to ensure that the free range eggs you buy meet your expectations:

-- inform yourself about the free range standards behind the certifying bodies so you know exactly how eggs stamped with their logo have been produced, and
+- look for certification logos and inform yourself about the free range standards behind the certifying bodies so you know exactly how eggs stamped with their logo have been produced, and

-- check the packaging or producer websites of the eggs you buy for information about their standards – some go beyond the minimum requirements of their certifying body.
+- check the packaging or producer websites of the eggs you buy for information about their standards.